 When a child is diagnosed with cancer, the days of playing ball and going swimming are often replaced with clinic visits and hospital admissions.
 Yet at Camp Sunshine’s Summer Camp, a camper can receive chemotherapy in the morning and be horseback riding by the afternoon.
 Here children with cancer are able to experience summer camp just like other kids.
-Two one-week sessions are held; a session for children ages 7 – 12, and a session for teens 13 – 18.
+A session for children ages 7 – 12, and a session for teens ages 13 – 18 are held each summer.
 Each week is packed full of fun, excitement, inspiration and age appropriate activities.

 After attending Camp Sunshine, campers bring home more than just dirty laundry